Photographing Sharks – Bahamas Shark Diving Tips

 No one ever captured the perfect shot chasing after a shark.
 Your best bet is to stay calm, stay put, and keep patient.

-Look around you at all times.
+Look around at all times.

-Sometimes, the best picture is the one right behind you.
+Sometimes when photographing sharks, the best picture is the one right behind you.
 Divers are warned not to focus too much on their camera settings and viewfinders while in the water.
 You have to remember that you are on a shark dive, surrounded by very large, and very capable predators.
 Keep your head on a swivel and be aware of all the sharks around you.
 If you see a great shot approaching, take a quick glance all around to make sure there isn’t another shark much closer to the back of your head.

 Address any camera issues on the surface.